xhyrom/discord-datamining/data/articles/normal/articles/18210965981847/content.md

 <p id="h_01HD4SVGAF9XK56K6QNR5VYCHV"><strong>Q:</strong> What’s the difference between a violation and a warning?</p>
 <p><strong>A: </strong>Discord issues violations when we become aware of users who have broken our rules.
 Discord will take action on their account and their account standing will be impacted.
 The intervention depends on each unique violation.
 The account standing impact depends both on the unique violation and culmination of active violations. </p>
 <p>Warnings may be issued when a user was in a server that broke our rules or engaged with content that broke our rules, but the user did not do anything themselves.
 Warnings do not affect account standing.
 They provide users with more information about the rules.</p>
+<p><strong>Q:</strong> Are you now scanning all my messages in servers, GDMs and DMs? </p>
+<p><strong>A:</strong> Warning System doesn’t introduce any new scanning of content or messages.
+This feature is a new way for users to have more transparency into Discord content moderation decisions and the status of their account. </p>
+<p>As described in our Terms of Service and Privacy Policy, Discord does scan all spaces for high harm content like malware and child sexual abuse material, and we may scan for other policy violations in large communities.
+We do <em>not</em> scan all content in smaller spaces–such as direct messages (DM) and small/non-community servers–for other violations of our Community Guidelines.</p>